-Nitish Kumar takes oath as Bihar CM for fourth term
+Nitish Kumar takes oath as Bihar CM for fourth term, PM Modi says ‘NDA family will work together’

 Although this is Kumar’s fourth term as the chief minister, it is the seventh time he has been sworn in to the top post.
 He was elected as the chief minister for the first time in 2000.
 He was then re-elected in 2005 and 2010.
 He resigned in 2014 but was sworn in again in just nine months as the chief minister for the fourth time.
 In 2015, he joined hands with the Rashtriya Janata Dal and was sworn in to the top post.
 The alliance did not last long with Kumar resigning as the chief minister.
 He was sworn in 2017 for the sixth time when he returned with old ally, the BJP.

 Kumar’s oath-taking ceremony came a day after he was unanimously chosen to be the chief minister by the National Democratic alliance.
-BJP MLA from Katihar Tarkishore Prasad, on the other hand, was elected as the leader of BJP’s legislature party.
+BJP MLA from Katihar Tarkishore Prasad, on the other hand, was elected as the leader of BJP’s legislature party on Sunday.

+On Prasad’s appointment as the Bihar deputy chief minister, Kumar told ANI: “It is the decision of the BJP to not field Sushil Modi as the deputy chief minister.
+They should be asked about this.”
+The chief minister also said that the NDA would work together and serve the people of Bihar.

+Prime Minister Narendra Modi congratulated Kumar after he was sworn in.
+“I also congratulate all those who took oath as Ministers in the Bihar government,” he tweeted.
+“The NDA family will work together for the progress of Bihar.
+I assure all possible support from the Centre for the welfare of Bihar.”

 The Rashtriya Janata Dal, meanwhile, boycotted the oath-taking ceremony and repeated its allegations of election fraud.
 “Ask the unemployed, farmers, contract workers, employed teachers of Bihar what they are feeling,” the party had tweeted earlier in the day.
 “The public is agitated by the fraud of the NDA.
 We are the people’s representative and stand with the public.”